Applying to L2L

 4. Letter of Reference

-The colleague you have named as a reference will receive an email from L2L with a link to the Letter of Reference Form, which asks them to describe your demonstrated leadership abilities, skills, and competencies.
+The colleague you have named as a reference will receive an email from L2L with a link to the Letter of Reference form, which asks them to describe your leadership abilities.

 5. Manager's Support Form